krajzeg/september/README.md

 	cd ../c
     ./09 ../tests/<oneoftheexamples>.09

 Your `python` should be Python 3.x.
+If you want to build under Windows, you will need MinGW to compile the interpreter.